The Benefits of a CRM Consultant12 Feb 2024

 - then helping you review your usage after it has been properly bedded into your business

-Some companies will only want to work with a consultant for the first two phases.
+Some companies only want to work with a consultant for the first two phases.
 While others prefer employing them for the first and then re-negotiating for the final phase at some point in the future.
-Still more may choose to hire a consultant for the whole thing.
+Still, you may choose to hire a consultant for the whole thing.

 But what do I mean by phases?
 And where does a CRM consultant come in?